GIScience/ohsome-quality-api/docs/indicator_creation.md

 See metadata.yaml in part 2.

-## 2. Your own Indicator
+## 2. Differences of individual Indicators

-If you want to create an indicator you need to create **two** files in a folder named after your indicator which is placed in **ohsome_quality_analyst/indicators** e.g. ohsome_quality_analyst/indicators/your_indicator_name.
+For each indicator, at least **two** files in a folder named after the indicator are placed in **ohsome_quality_analyst/indicators** e.g. ohsome_quality_analyst/indicators/mapping_saturation.

-The two files are named:
+The two files which are always present are named:

 1. **metadata.yaml**
 2. **indicator.py**